Baljeet4537/Swiggy-Clone/README.md

 - **Flutter**: For building cross-platform mobile applications.
 - **Dart**: The programming language used for Flutter development.
-- **Firebase**: For backend services, including authentication and database.
+- **Floor**: For backend services, including authentication and database.

 ## Getting Started